 New Jersey's Rankings in the

-In safety and performance categories, New Jersey ranks 4th in overall fatality rate, 29th in structurally deficient bridges, 50th in traffic congestion, 45th in urban Interstate pavement condition and 1st in rural Interstate pavement condition.
+In safety and performance categories, New Jersey ranks 3rd in overall fatality rate, 29th in structurally deficient bridges, 40th in traffic congestion, 45th in urban Interstate pavement condition, and 36th in rural Interstate pavement condition.

 On spending, New Jersey ranks 50th in total spending per mile and 50th in capital and bridge costs per mile.

-New Jersey’s best rankings are in rural Interstate pavement condition (1st) and overall fatality rate (4th).
+New Jersey’s best rankings are in overall fatality rate (3rd) and rural fatality rate (4th).

 New Jersey’s state-controlled highway mileage makes it the 47th largest highway system in the country.